skofic/environmental-services/notes/README.md

 - ***`std_dataset_ids`***: List of datasets to match.
 - ***`geometry_point_radius`***: List of grid cell resolutions to match, in degrees.

-#### Get summary for provided coordinates
+#### Metadata for coordinates

-This service will return the aggregated data summary for the data corresponding to the provided coordinates and query parameters.
+This service will return the *aggregated data summary* for the data *corresponding* to the *provided coordinates* and *query parameters*.

-The service expects the point coordinates as path query parameters: `lat` for the latitude and `lon` for the longitude.
-The query parameters can be added in the body, as described above.
+The service expects the point coordinates as path query parameters: `lat` for the *latitude* and `lon` for the *longitude*.
+The *query parameters* can be added in the body, as described above.

-The result of the service will be the aggregated summary for all grid cells that contain the provided point, the structure is as follows:
+The result of the service will be the *aggregated summary* for all grid cells that contain the provided point, the structure is as follows:

 - ***`count`***: Number of measurements.
 - ***`std_date_start`***: Date range start.